Anne Bonny: Early life according to A General History of the Pyrates

 How Johnson was aware of the theft of spoons and the exact nature of Anne's birth, is never revealed.

 Because everyone in town knew Mary had given birth to a bastard daughter, the attorney raised Anne as a boy, claiming she was the child of a friend.
 The attorney even hoped to raise Anne as a clerk.
 The attorney's wife soon found out who the child was, and cut off any allowance she had been giving him.
 The attorney in response ended the ruse and openly lived with Anne as his daughter, but this scandal damaged his reputation and few locals wished to work with him.
 The attorney was forced to move elsewhere.

 The attorney first moved to Cork, but this proved not far enough.
 The attorney then moved to the Province of Carolina, taking along Anne and her mother Mary.
 At first, the attorney attempted to continue his law career, but eventually became a merchant instead.
 He proved quite successful as a merchant, earning enough money to buy a large plantation.
 At an undisclosed period of time, Mary died.
 Anne Bonny was now grown up.

 Johnson claims that Bonny possessed a fierce temper, such as supposedly stabbing a maid to death with a knife, a claim he immediately finds groundless.
 He also says she once beat a man severely for attempting to rape her.

-There is no documented example of an attorney becoming a plantation owner in the Carolinas in the 17th and 18th century.
+There is no documented example of an attorney becoming a plantation owner in the Carolinas in the 17th and 18th century and having a daughter named Anne.

 The attorney expected Bonny to marry a good man, instead she married a poor sailor.
 The attorney was so outraged he threw her out.
 In the original volume of A General History, the sailor husband is unnamed.
 In A General History volume II released in 1728, the sailor is named James Bonny.

 After being kicked out, Anne and James Bonny moved to Nassau, on New Providence Island, known as a sanctuary for pirates.
 Johnson claims that, after the arrival of Governor Woodes Rogers in the summer of 1718, James Bonny became a minor officer for the governor after taking a pardon.
 Anne cared little for James and frequently cheated on him.
 James Bonny serving Woodes Rogers is highly unlikely, as no James Bonny is noted in Captain Vincent Pearse's list of pirates who took the Kings Pardon.
 No documentation outside of A General History even confirms there was a James Bonny, making it possible he is one of Johnson's fictional creations, similar to Captain Misson.